Highland games: Music

-For many Highland games festival attendees, the most memorable of all the events at the games is the massing of the pipe bands.
+A significant part of the games is the massing of the pipe bands.
 Normally held in conjunction with the opening and closing ceremonies of the games, as many as 20 or more pipe bands will march and play together.
-The result is a thunderous rendition of Scotland the Brave or Amazing Grace, and other crowd-pleasing favorites.
+Scotland the Brave and Amazing Grace are among the songs performed.

 The music of the great Highland bagpipe has come to symbolize music at the games and of Scotland itself.
 In addition to the massed bands (when all the attending pipe bands play together), nearly all Highland games gatherings feature a wide range of piping and drumming competition, including solo piping and drumming, small group ensembles and full the pipe bands.

 Music at Highland games gatherings also includes other forms, such as fiddling, harp circles, and Celtic bands.

 Dance

 The Cowal Highland Gathering hosts the annual World Highland Dancing Championship.
 This event gathers the best competitive dancers from around the world who compete for the RSOBHD sanctioned World Championship title.
 But most other Highland Games have dancing as well.
 The impressiveness of the performance varies wildly depending on the section dancing, with the 4/5/6 year old Primary dancers bringing the cuteness but not necessarily the technique compared to the 10-30+ year olds that are typical of the Premier (Open) section.
 The dances performed can vary quite a lot depending on the size of the dancing boards, access to swords for dancing over, and just preference of which dances to perform.
 Among the most common dances are the Highland Fling, the Sword Dance or the Ghillie Callum, the Seann Triubhas, the Irish Jig and the Hornpipe.
 Of these dances three (Highland Fling, Sword Dance, and Seann Triubhas) are performed wearing the semi-traditional kilt whilst the Irish Jig and the Hornpipe have specific outfits for their dances.